jens-hoffmann/rag-ebook-search/README.md

 - **FastAPI backend** with async database support
 - **VectorChord** extension on PostgreSQL for vector storage
 - **LMStudio** integration for both embeddings and LLM inference
+- **Ports & Adapters architecture** for clean separation of concerns
+- **Centralized logging and error handling** with custom exceptions

 ## Architecture